akimd/bison/examples/c/bistromathic/README.md

   push-parser API to feed the parser with the incoming tokens.
 - It features an interactive command line with completion based on the parser state, based on `yyexpected_tokens`.
-- It uses Bison's standard catalogue for internationalization of generated messages.
+- It uses Bison's standard catalog for internationalization of generated messages.
 - It uses a custom syntax error with location, lookahead correction and token internationalization.